In our Taotronics TT-PCA004 review today, we turn our attention to this affordable massage gun.

 However, if you are a big guy with lots of muscles, this won’t be a punchy device.
 You’ll need one with a higher amplitude to get those deep hits.

-Also, if you are looking for a Theragun alternative, this isn’t the gun for you.
+Also, if you are looking for a Theragun alternative, this isn’t the gun for you (we got them here).
 There’s some stall force on this, but not enough amplitude to match with it.

 Taotronics TT-PCA003 vs TT-PCA004

 So, how do the two Taotronics devices compare?
 Here’s a summary: